Table of Content

 - Change up your protein sources.

 - The advantages are also worthwhile.
 Enjoy grains, excluding oats.
-Cereals, bread, rice, and pasta are all gout-friendly (except oats).
+Cereals, bread, rice, and pasta are gout-friendly (except oats).

 Tips to Keep Track of Your Gout Triggers: